 Lee X-guk said that the proper description of the inmates detained in the detention camps would be animals rather than human beings, because depending on how the teacher felt at any given moment, or at his whim, the inmates were beaten to death or put to death by firing squad.
 Sometimes, an inmate would be beaten to death by the branch director simply because his work speed fell behind other inmates.
 Another inmate was charged with the crime of larceny and put to death by the firing squad simply because he asked the location of a chicken and duck farm run by a security agent.
 Lee X-guk also testified that one day someone was publicly executed for attempting to escape from the camp.
 The entire camp inmates were required to wipe the dead inmate's blood by hand and place their bloody hands on their faces as a sign of repentance.
-During the four years he served in the camp, Lee X-guk said he witnessed about 50 public executions, or once every 15 to 30 days on average.
-In the Daesuk-ri No. 8 camp, there were about 1,000 shallow graves for those who were killed or died there.222)
+During the four years he served in the camp, Lee X-guk said he witnessed about 50 public executions, or once every 15 to 30 days on average.280)

-221) Testimony of Lee X-guk at KINU, October 27, 2001.
+279) Testimony of Lee X-guk during an interview at KINU, October 27, 2001.